rexim/rexim.me/posts/liskov-substitution-principle.md

       ...
     }

-The method `getMonthNumber()` must return an integer.
-And the property is the integer should lie on the interval `[1 ..
+The method `getMonthNumber()` must return an integer that has a property of lying on the interval `[1 ..
 12]`.
 As you can see, a property is something beyond method's signature.
-It can't be checked in compile time.
-We should provide it ourselves.
+It can't be checked at compile time.
+We should enforce it ourselves.

 It's pretty simple example, but I think it is enough to understand what property is and now we can formalize the idea of LSP: